The Science Behind How Toxic Relationships Affect Mental Health

 2. Foster your own mindfulness

 You may not be ready to make a decision right away.
 To determine the best course of action for your toxic relationship, you first need to deal with yourself.
 Start consistent mindfulness meditation to bring peace into your life and grow in presence.
 By becoming more present and less worried about perceived future events or the mental replaying of past events with this person, you will anchor yourself in the only place of effective change which is right here right now.
-There are great apps like Inscape’s new app that will guide you to grow your mindfulness muscle.
+There are great apps that will help guide you to grow your mindfulness muscle.

 3. Cultivate your inner strength with yoga